orcc/rvccaltut/doc/Tutorial.md

 ### List of contents

-[Installing ORCC Tools](./Installing_ORCC.md).
+[Installing ORCC Tools](#lesson-installing-orcc-tools).
 Here you will find where to get and how to install the latest ORCC.

-[Hello World](./src/net/sf/orcc/tutorial/l00HelloWorld).
+[Hello world](#lesson-0-hello-world).
 This lesson shows how to compile and run an application.

-1. [Simple actor](./src/net/sf/orcc/tutorial/l01SimpleActor).
+1. [Simple actor](#lesson-1-simple-actor).
 The simplest language constructions which follow the dataflow model are introduced.
-2. [Non-determinism](./src/net/sf/orcc/tutorial/l02Nondeterminism).
+2. [Non determinism](#lesson-2-non-determinism).
 Non-deterministic nature of unconstrained multiple actions of the same actor is explained.
-3. [Guarded actions](./src/net/sf/orcc/tutorial/l03GuardedActions).
+3. [Guarded actions](#lesson-3-guarded-actions).
 The way to restrict actions executions with conditions is introduced.
-4. [States](./src/net/sf/orcc/tutorial/l04States).
-The memory (or *states*) of actors which can affect the consequent executions is introduced.
+4. [State variables](#lesson-4-state-variables) of actors which can affect the consequent executions is introduced.
-5. [Schedules](./src/net/sf/orcc/tutorial/l05Schedules).
+5. [Schedules](#lesson-5-schedules).
 Schedules is a convenient way to implement finite state machines.
-6. [Priorities](./src/net/sf/orcc/tutorial/l06Priorities).
+6. [Priorities](#lesson-6-priorities).
 RCV CAL provides language constructions to give priorities to the actions.

-# Installing ORCC
+# Installing ORCC Tools

 Before you start, you have to install all the tools needed for compiling and running provided examples.
 Open RVC CAL Compiler (Orcc) is made for the Eclipse platform.
 So in order to use it you will need to install Java Runtime Environment and Eclipse IDE.